jksan33/BuzzBets/success-criteria.md

 -It must allow users to “buy” and “sell” “shares” of search terms
 -It must show the user the performance of their portfolio over time
 -It must allow users to see “more details” on specific search terms such as:

-   +Graphs of past performance
+    -Graphs of past performance

    +Percentage gained/lost
 -Related news articles

-  +It must have “Explore,” “Watchlist,” and “Portfolio” tabs.
+    -It must have “Explore,” “Watchlist,” and “Portfolio” tabs.

   +With the ability to search for specific terms in the “Explore” tab